Post-truth: Hannah Arendt

 Referring to the aforementioned concept of "defactualization" by Arendt, but applying it to the information society of the twenty-first century, Byung-Chul Han argues that a "new nihilism" is emerging, in which the lie is no longer passed off as truth, or in which the truth is disavowed as a lie.
 Rather it is the very distinction between truth and falsehood that is undermined.
 Anyone who knowingly lies and resists the truth, paradoxically recognizes it.
 Lying is possible only where the distinction between truth and falsehood is intact.
 The liar does not lose touch with the truth.
 His faith in reality does not waver.
 The liar is not a nihilist, he does not question truth itself.
 The more determined he lies, the more the truth is confirmed.
 "Fake news" are not lies: they attack "facticity" itself.
 They "de-facticize" reality.
 When Donald Trump offhandedly says whatever suits him, he is not a classic liar knowingly distorting reality, as to do that one would need to know it.
 He is rather indifferent to the truth of facts.

 Contemporary evaluation

 Carl Sagan, a famous astronomer and science communicator, argued in his work The Demon-Haunted World: Science as a Candle in the Dark:

 Carl Sagan's words are thought to be a prediction of a "post-truth" or "alternative facts" world.
+Following this, some scholars use the term "post-truth" to refer to such "a situation in society and politics, in which the boundary between truth and untruth is erased, facts and related narratives are purposefully produced, emotions are more important than knowledge and the actors of social or political life do not care for truth, proof and evidence".